nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Locating appointments by date-time range: `findapp`

-Finds and lists appointment that falls within the specified date-time range.
+**Finds and lists appointment that falls within the specified date-time range**.
 The command displays detailed information about the appointments such as the patient's name, phone, email, NRIC, caregivers, tags, and the appointment's start and end dates and times.

 **Format**: `findapp sdate/START_DATE start/START_TIME edate/END_DATE end/END_TIME​`